Who Is Liable For The Injuries Or Property Damage In A Car Accident?

 - Ensuring the driver is capable of driving.
 If the employer knows or has suspicions that their driver may be intoxicated, it is their responsibility to remove that driver from the road or not allow them to drive.
 If the driver were to cause an accident and the employer was aware of their intoxication, they can be held liable for the accident and damages that occur.

-Bars and Restaurants could be held liable for accidents as well.
-Any place that serves alcohol is responsible for who they serve alcohol to.
-They have a duty to not serve alcohol to anyone who is already intoxicated, especially if that patron is believed to be driving.
+Bars and restaurants could also be held liable for accidents as well.
+Any place that serves alcohol is responsible for who they serve alcohol.
+They must not serve alcohol to anyone who is already intoxicated, especially if that patron is believed to be driving.

 Everyone makes mistakes and sometimes we can be distracted at the wheel.
 Whether it was being on the phone or failing to follow the speed limit, these are factors that may contribute to the accident.
 In these cases, insurance companies will often assign a percentage of liability to each driver.